 Feline Leukemia Virus

-Cats may be born with Feline Leukemia or Feline Immunodeficiency, or can contract either of them at any time after birth, through means of intimate contact with infected cats (Felv) or bite wounds (FIV).
-Neither of these diseases can be cured, yet testing for them is recommended for all cats six weeks and older when they are first brought into a household.
-This is because given knowledge of your cat’s feline leukemia and feline immunodeficiency virus status; we can help you make informed choices for the management of your cat’s health.
+Cats are sometimes born with Feline Leukemia or Feline Immunodeficiency or can contract either of them at any time after birth, through means of intimate contact with infected cats (Felv) or bite wounds (FIV).
+Neither of these diseases can be cured.
+Testing is recommended for all cats six weeks and older when they are first brought into a household.
+Given knowledge of your cat’s feline leukemia and feline immunodeficiency virus status, we can help you make informed choices to manage your cat’s health.

-Note that these illnesses may remain dormant, not causing any medical issues until years after birth or infection.
-Therefore, we also recommend that every sick cat is tested for both diseases, even if they have previously been tested.
-Common signs of the disease include anemia and difficulty in fighting off even relatively minor further infections (as these viruses attack the cat’s immune system).
+These illnesses may remain dormant, not causing any medical issues until years after birth or infection.
+Therefore, we recommend that every sick cat is tested for both diseases, even if they have previously been tested.
+Common signs of the disease include anemia and difficulty fighting off even relatively minor further infections (as these viruses attack the cat’s immune system).

 While a vaccine for FIV currently exists, it is not recommended and currently unavailable in North America.
-While scientists continue to work on creating a safe, effective vaccine for FIV, current recommendations are to limit your cat’s exposure to other cats that may be infected.
-FIV positive cats can be co-housed with FIV negative cats provided they live in a “stable” environment where the cats do not fight with each other or create puncture wounds which may transmit the disease.
+While scientists continue to develop a safe, effective vaccine for FIV, current recommendations are to limit your cat’s exposure to other cats that may be infected.
+FIV positive cats can be co-housed with FIV negative cats, provided that they live in a “stable” environment where the cats do not fight with each other.
+Or create puncture wounds that may transmit the disease.